 - Creator: The Dashboard account that is used to create the cluster. - Version: The version of NebulaGraph installed in the cluster.
 The Version Upgrade button is displayed on the right to go to the page of version upgrade.

-In the upper right of the Information section, click name, version, and the role of the account name.
+to view the cluster details, including name, creation time, account name, version, and the role of the account name.